 Finding causal features improves the explanatory capability and robustness of models.
 Causal feature selection methods can provide a more convincing explanation for prediction than correlation-based methods.
-As the ICM principle implies, the underlying mechanism about the class variable can be learned from causal relations and thus can be transferred across different settings or environments.
-Although the existing causal feature learning methods achieve promising performance, most of them focus on general feature learning without considering a more specific and challenging problem, spatial-temporal representation learning.
+As the ICM principle implies, the underlying mechanism of the class variable can be learned from causal relations and thus can be transferred across different settings or environments.
+Although the existing causal feature learning methods achieve promising performance, most of them focus on general feature learning without considering a more specific problem, visual representation learning.